Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 That this was not done may represent a significant missed opportunity all around.

-There is less of a missed opportunity in the EADS-CASA deal, as the above approach was not a serious option.
+There is less of a missed opportunity in the EADS-CASA deal, as anything that rewarded the Spanish in Iraq was not a serious option for Washington or Baghdad.
 The Iraqi Air Force operates C-130 Herules aircraft, and has a weak logistics and support tail right now.
 That makes CASA’s C-235 a far less suitable choice than Alenia’s high-commonality C-27J Spartan/ “Baby Herc”.
-Besides which, [a] EADS is amply recompensed by retaining access to existing US opportunities; and [b] any problems Zapatero faces as a result of a US item export veto are his own hard luck as far as Washington is concerned.
+Besides which, [a] EADS is amply recompensed by retaining access to existing US opportunities; and [b] Any problems Zapatero faces as a result of a US item export veto are his own hard luck as far as Washington is concerned.

 November 2010: Venezuela announces that it’s negotiating with China to buy 10-12 Y-8 transports instead.
 Read “With C-295s Blocked, Venezuela Looks to Chinese Y-8 Aircraft.”